 Planner comes standard with each the following Office 365 Plans:

 - Office 365 Business Essentials

 - Office 365 Education E5

-If you are interested in learning more about Microsoft Planner or other Office 365 tools, we would love to hear what you are looking to accomplish!
-Feel free to start a live chat with a solution consultant or give us a call to get started today.
+If you’re interested in learning more about integrating Microsoft Planner or other Office 365 tools into your organization, we’d love to hear what you’re looking to accomplish!
+Feel free to start a live chat with our solution consultant on this page, email us, or call us at (214) 301-0000 to get started today.

 HingePoint offers cloud and mobile applications for construction and real estate that are easy to adopt and employees love.
 Specializing in the systems that run the construction and real estate business including SharePoint, Salesforce, Procore, MS Dynamics, and Autodesk.
 Scale and grow profitably with Financial and Project Management Dashboards, document management, and workflow automation for field to office collaboration.